ygit/100ms-ios/README.md

 ### **CocoaPods**

 1. Install [CocoaPods 1.7.5 or newer](https://guides.cocoapods.org/using/getting-started.html).
+2. Add `pod 'HMSVideo'` to Podfile
-2. Run `pod install` from the root directory of this project.
+3. Run `pod install` from the root directory of this project.
 CocoaPods will install `HMSVideo.framework` and then set up an `xcworkspace`.
-3. Open `HMSVideoExample.xcworkspace`.
+4. Open `HMSVideoExample.xcworkspace`.

 Note: You may need to update the CocoaPods [Master Spec Repo](https://github.com/CocoaPods/Specs) by running `pod repo update master` in order to fetch the latest specs for HMSVideo.